Cancer Research UK Internship Scheme

 There is a distinct difference between volunteers who give their time altruistically and interns, who are keen to start their career in the charity sector.
 We have created a checklist to help managers and applicants differentiate between volunteers and interns, taking into account the nature and duration of the role, and the motivation of the person doing it.
 Internships are formalised relationships, with agreed working times, performance assessments and will be focused on achieving set business outcome within a defined period.
 Volunteers in contrast have a more flexible arrangement with CRUK based on trust, and are typically open ended in duration.
 Both are critical to CRUK and we value hugely the wealth of experience, time and commitment our Volunteer community provide.

 Can I apply to more than one stream?

-You can but you really don't need to.
+Please apply to only one Stream.
 Every stream has the same application form questions and asks you to attach your CV.
 If your application is really good but you are not offered an internship role in the stream you applied to, we will attempt to match you to a role that suits your interests and skillset.
 You will be able to state a second stream preference on the application form.

 I can't find my specific subjects of study or grades in the education section of the application form.
 What should I do?